EliPreston/spotify-playlist-copier/README.md

     - load_dotenv (from dotenv import load_dotenv)

 ### Limit(ations)
 The Spotify/spotipy api('s) place some limits on the size of certain requests.
 For example, the spotipy user_playlists method limits the number of retrieved playlists to 50.
 This number is big enough that I don't think it puts that restrictive of a limitation on the capability of the code, but it is a limitation nonetheless.
+Similarily, the number of songs retrieved from the playlist_items method caps out at 100 (I'm pretty sure), which isn't great for playlists with more than that number of songs, but again, that number isn't too restrictive.

 ### Setup and Usage